brianwillis/brianwillis.github.com/_posts/2013-10-04-one-mans-quest-to-have-his-dates-print-properly-in-jekyll.md

 title: One Man’s Quest to Have His Dates Print Properly in Jekyll
 ---

 I'm loving [Jekyll][1] as a blogging engine.
 I do not however, love how it formats dates.
-Outside of a databse table, a date should not look like this:
+Outside of a database table, a date should not look like this:

     2013-10-04T06:15:00Z